Metalchocobo/imagecover/README.md

 	}
 ```

 PS: Remember, the preloader elment is defined by `addPreload` option.
-Read options sections for details.
+Read options section for details.

 ##Browser Support
 IE8+ and all modern browsers.